radiantlogic-v8/documentation-ido/documentation/identity-providers/okta-sso.md

    ![Token Preview result showing groups claim with Identity Observability value](Media/okta-13-token-preview.png)

-###  10. Configure a Mapper in Keycloak
+###  10. Configure a Mapper in IDP console

-1. In Keycloak, open the OpenID Connect identity provider and click **Mappers**.
+1. In IDP console, open the OpenID Connect identity provider and click **Mappers**.
 2. Click **Add mapper** and fill in the following fields:
    - **Name**: a descriptive name for the mapper
    - **Sync mode override**: **Force**